ChirdAnti-AK/-Zero-Shot-Curriculum-Knowledge-Graph-Construction-via-LLMs/README.md

 # -Zero-Shot-Curriculum-Knowledge-Graph-Construction-via-LLMs
 This project is a thesis code.
 The code is test.py, in which rag uses the most basic rag.
 You can change the rag yourself if you want to improve performance.
-The data is a Chinese University textbook.
-The textbook cannot be opened due to copyright issues.
-The format of the textbook is:
+The data is from Chinese University textbooks.
+The textbooks cannot be made public due to copyright issues.
+The format of the textbooks is:
 目 录
 第一章 ****
 第一节 **